bo4e/BO4E-python/CONTRIBUTING.md

     # you don't need to copy paste the docstrings to the schema

     class_name = MeinBo
-    # this is used so that the Pyhton object created on deserialization/loading has the correct type
+    # this is used so that the Python object created on deserialization/loading has the correct type

     # required attributes
     lieferbeginn = fields.DateTime()
-    # the camelCase is implemented via he data_key kwarg
+    # the camelCase serialization is enforced via he data_key kwarg
     anzahl_freudenspruenge = fields.Int(data_key="anzahlFreudenspruenge")

     # optional attributes